WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 :cpp:class:`LLU::DataList\<T> <template\<typename T> LLU::DataList>`
 -------------------------------------------------------------------------------

-DataList is a strongly-typed wrapper derived from GenericDataList in which all nodes must be of the same type, known at compile time.
-Template parameter ``T`` denotes the value type of nodes.
+DataList is a strongly-typed wrapper derived from GenericDataList in which all nodes must be of the same type and be known at compile time.
+Template parameter
+``T`` denotes the value type of nodes.
 Supported node value types are shown below with corresponding types of raw DataStore nodes and with underlying C++ types:

 +-------------------------+--------------------------+------------------------+
 | Node Type Name          | Underlying Type          | Raw DataStoreNode Type |